telerik/ajax-docs/controls/chart/features/zooming-and-scrolling.md

 ---
 title: Zooming and Scrolling
-page_title: Zooming and Scrolling | RadChart for ASP.NET AJAX Documentation
+page_title: Zooming and Scrolling - RadChart
-description: Zooming and Scrolling
+description: Check our Web Forms article about Zooming and Scrolling.
 slug: chart/features/zooming-and-scrolling
 tags: zooming,and,scrolling
 published: True